 Ideally, when borrowers close multiple loans over time through a single source, whether it be through their mortgage banker or directly with one of the many new private lenders and debt funds, they want to deal with a single servicer.
 They want that servicer to be available, responsive, professional and know their specific deals.
 It is not asking too much for them to expect that the servicing experience will be as personal as the debt sourcing experience…and when they get that it creates value in the debt sourcing relationship.

-Are you a direct lender or manage a debt fund and wish to create an even better experience for your borrowers?
+Are you a private lender or manage a debt fund and wish to create an even better experience for your borrowers?
 Are you a mortgage broker who ends up sourcing a deal only to have the loan get shipped by the capital source to a servicer you don’t know because you lack loan servicing capabilities?
 Are you a mortgage banker with an existing servicing platform that is lacking just enough to put your servicing assignments from your capital sources in jeopardy?
 Essex Financial Services can help.
 We service commercial real estate loans for life companies, mortgage banking firms and direct lenders.